Discover All the Essential Information About Life Insurance With Bipolar Disorder in [2024] + YouTube Video

 Purchasing life insurance for bipolar patients is a simple process so don’t worry.

-2. What Is the Life Expectancy of an Individual With This Mental Illness?
+Q. What Is the Life Expectancy of an Individual With Bipolar?

 They reported life expectancy of individuals with bipolar disorder to be reduced by as much as 11 to 20 years.
-But remember, this information is based on patients aged 15.
+But remember, this information is based on patients aged 15-20 years old.
 These numbers will be inaccurate for people diagnosed later in life.

 Every person is different, so it makes little sense to worry about bipolar disorder reducing your lifespan.
 Many people with this condition lead a perfectly everyday life and live to a ripe old age.

-3. Can This Mental Health Illness Shorten a Patient’s Life?
+Q. Can Bipolar Disorder Shorten a Patient’s Life?

 Bipolar disorder can shorten a person’s life if the condition becomes severe enough.
 The reason is if the person lives an unhealthy lifestyle, smokes heavily, consumes a lot of alcohol, or even commits suicide.